Chig-Beef/Slide/design/design.md

 Type conversions are single functions
 May be easier to have as methods, then the creator of types and structs can write their own.
+For primitives, each type is prefixed with "to", so it would be tostring.

 ## Compilation
 Lexing is entirely completed before moving on.